ngandrass/moodle-quiz_archiver/docs/configuration/initialconfig/pitfalls.md

     **both** timeout settings as required.

+## The archive worker service cannot access the Moodle instance

+If the archive worker service can not access your Moodle instance, you should check the following:

+1. Ensure that the archive worker service is able to resolve the hostname of your Moodle instance.
+    - You can test this by running `nslookup yourmoodle.tld` on the machine that runs the archive worker service.
+    - If the lookup fails, check the DNS settings on the machine thar runs the archive worker service.
+2. Ensure that the archive worker service is able to reach the machine that runs your Moodle instance.
+    - You can test this by running `ping yourmoodle.tld` on the machine that runs the archive worker service.
+    - If the ping fails, check the network and firewall settings on both machines.
+3. Ensure that the archive worker service is able to retrieve a basic web page from your Moodle instance.
+    - You can test this by running `curl -v https://yourmoodle.tld` on the machine that runs the archive worker service.
+    - If the curl command fails, check the firewall settings on both machines.

-## Access to webservice functions fails
+## Access to Moodle webservice functions fails

 If you get an error message that access to one or more webservice functions is denied, you should check the following:

+1. Ensure that your archive worker service is able to [connect to your Moodle instance](#the-archive-worker-service-cannot-access-the-moodle-instance).
-- Ensure that webservices and the REST protocol are enabled globally.
+2. Ensure that webservices and the REST protocol are enabled globally.
-- Ensure that all required webservice functions are enabled for the `quiz_archiver` webservice.
+3. Ensure that all required webservice functions are enabled for the `quiz_archiver` webservice.
-- Ensure that the `quiz_archiver` webservice has the rights to download and upload files.
+4. Ensure that the `quiz_archiver` webservice has the rights to download and upload files.
-- Ensure that the `quiz_archiver` webservice user has accepted all site policies (e.g., privacy policy).
+5. Ensure that the `quiz_archiver` webservice user has accepted all site policies (e.g., privacy policy).

 ## Upload of the quiz archive fails